JoelPub/joelpub.github.io/_posts/2020-08-10-APPLE-STORE.md

 Bundle ID - Choose “Explicit” and create bundle ID com.haidanmm.video App Icons and Launch Images - You’ll need to add an app icon, otherwise you’ll run into an error later on.
 You can use https://makeappicon.com/
 Xcode Setup -
-    You can find the file inside the /ios folder with the name of yourprojectname.xcodeworkspace.
-This will open the workspace with Xcode
+    You can find the file inside the /ios folder name of yourprojectname.xcodeworkspace(prevent YogaKit.modulemap' not found error).
     Identity - Update the Bundle Identifier with the bundle ID that we created earlier com.haidanmm.video.
 ```